How to stop shopping?

-When you set out to stop shopping, often it’s not about the act of shopping it’s more about the plan you have for your money.
+When you set out to learn how to quit shopping, often it’s not about the act of shopping it’s more about the plan you have for your money.

 If you spend your money mindlessly shopping chances are you don’t have a detailed financial plan.

 1. Create Financial Goals